Eibozhenko-Mikhail/gasp/README.md

 ### 3. Install the Fork of D4RL benchmark

 Follow the [D4RL Fork link](https://github.com/kpertsch/d4rl) and install the fork according to instructions.
-This fork includes new key 'completed_tasks' in Kitchen environment and **neccessary for correct RL phase**.
+This fork includes the new key 'completed_tasks' in the Kitchen environment, which is **necessary for the correct RL phase**.

 ### 4. Log in to WandB to track results